tae-h-yang/tae-h-yang.github.io/_projects/2023-3-1-TunnelMapping.md

 # RTAB-Map
 RTAB-Map (Real-Time Appearance-Based Mapping) provided an open-source Graph-Based SLAM library.
 It was designed to build 3D maps of environments using different sensors such as a RGB-D camera, stereo camera, and LiDAR sensor.
 For this experiment, the Realsense D435i camera data were used since RTAB-Map had been fully verified with the same type of cameras.

 In this mapping algorithm, a keyframe-based approach was applied for mapping which meant a set of keyframes instead of a dense point cloud was used to represent the environment.
 This approach reduced the memory usage and computational requirements of the SLAM algorithm.
 This mapping algorithm also featured visual and loop closures to improve the accuracy of the map.
 Visual closures were detected by comparing the appearance of images captured by a camera, while loop closures were detected by comparing poses of the keyframes.
-Detailed instruction for running RTAB-Map in ROS can be found in [Appendix C](#appendix-c-rtab-map-in-ros).
+Detailed instruction for running RTAB-Map on ROS can be found in [Appendix C](#appendix-c-rtab-map-in-ros).

 <p style="text-align: center;"><iframe width="560" height="315" src="https://www.youtube.com/embed/l8Z8xgZt3Mc?si=2fxemMPZhNJ0YUig" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe><strong>Running RTAB-Map on Rviz.</strong></p>